hyljp/hyljp.github.io/themes/hugo-universal-theme/README.md

 ### Sidebar widgets

-You can enable/disable the sidebar widgets that will be shown in the blog section.
+You can enable/disable the sidebar widgets that will be shown in the news section.
 The following widgets are currently available:

 * Search bar (powered by Google)
 * Categories list